Sparse Stream Semantic Registers: A Lightweight ISA Extension Accelerating General Sparse Linear Algebra: Evaluation

 \section{Evaluation}

-We will first evaluate the performance benefits of \glspl{sssr} on our \gls{la} kernels on a single Snitch \gls{cc} and in parallel cluster \verb|sM×dV| and \verb|sM×sV| implementations.
+We will first evaluate the performance benefits of \glspl{sssr} on our \gls{la} kernels on a single Snitch \gls{cc} and in parallel cluster \verb|sM×dV| and \verb|sM×sV| implementations \revone{backed by a realistic \gls{dram} simulator}.
 Next, we will discuss the area and timing impacts of different hardware configurations of our streamer.
 Finally, we will investigate the energy efficiency benefits of our extensions.

-Unless noted otherwise, the evaluated cluster and \gls{cc} use default \gls{sssr} streamers and are parameterized as specified in \cref{tbl:arch_cluster}.
+\revone{Like the baseline Snitch platform we integrate them into, our hardware extensions are designed and modeled as parametric, fully synthesizable SystemVerilog \gls{rtl} hardware descriptions.
+This allows us to simulate both the baseline and our extended systems with full cycle accuracy and visibility, enabling the precise tracing and utilization tracking of all components.
+While we could use any SystemVerilog-capable simulator, we use \emph{Questa Advanced Simulator} here.
+Our implementations used to evaluate area, timing, and power use the same \gls{rtl} descriptions we simulate as inputs.
+Hardware resources external to the simulated \gls{cc} or cluster are modeled behaviorally.} Unless noted otherwise, the evaluated cluster and \gls{cc} use default \gls{sssr} streamers and are parameterized as specified in \cref{tbl:arch_cluster}.

 For all experiments, dense test tensors are obtained by sampling normally distributed values and sparse vectors are generated for a given nonzero count and dimension with normally distributed values and uniformly distributed indices.
 The sparse matrices used are all real-world-problem matrices from the SuiteSparse Matrix Collection \cite{Davis2011TheUO}; they cover various problem domains and aspect ratios and have~2\si{\kilo } to 3.2\si{\kilo } columns and 2.8\si{\kilo } to 543\si{\kilo } nonzeros.